Hatha Vs Vinyasa: Differences Between These Yoga Styles Explains

 Even so, the slower pace of Hatha yoga makes this style quite challenging, especially the standing poses.
 For example, you hold balance postures like Tree Pose and Warrior 3 for longer than in a Vinyasa class.
 By the fifth breath, you are really feeling the burn!

 Likewise, as you hold Warrior 2, you'll feel your arms get tired.
 Thus, Hatha yoga can significantly build muscular strength.
-In addition, you can still practice advanced poses in Hatha yoga, depending on the class level.

 The Sanskrit word Vinyasa means “to place in a special way.”
 This refers to the sequencing of the postures.
 Vinyasa yoga has a very flowy style where you transition between the poses in a graceful, smooth way that makes it appear almost like a dance.